 mentioned by George Washington Carver as a particularly hardy strain of field pea

 Ethiopian grain used for cakes, porridge and beer

-hardy heirloom bush bean used for soups and baking
+hardy bush bean used for soups and baking

 Black Amber Cane Sorghum

 bicolor sorghum originating from the African savannas